Home Politics and Current Affairs ASI report confirms Hindu temple beneath Gyanvapi mosque

 ASI report confirms Hindu temple beneath Gyanvapi mosque

-Archaeological Survey of India (ASI) report reveals that there are significant evidences which point to the existence of a substantial temple beneath the Gyanvapi mosque in Varanasi.
+Archaeological Survey of India (ASI) report reveals that there are significant evidences which point to the existence of a substantial temple beneath the in Varanasi.
 Findings of ASI report revealed by Vishnu Shankar Jain who is representing the Hindu side in the legal duspute.

 The report sheds light on the structural details and inscriptions found, indicating the temple's presence before the mosque was constructed.
 Despite these findings, the Muslim side refrained from commenting until reviewing the ASI report themselves.